-My headache reduction is at 98%.”
+“My headache reduction is at 98%.”

->

-> Dr. Becker has extensive training in the diagnosis of occlusal and TMJ disorders and has incorporated some of the latest technology into his Howard County dental office near you.
-With the use of Tekscan digital technology, Dr. Becker can more accurately determine an imbalance in the bite and create a customized treatment plan.
+Our dentist has extensive training in the diagnosis of occlusal and TMJ disorders and has incorporated some of the latest technology into his Howard County dental office near you.
+With the use of Tekscan digital technology, we can more accurately determine an imbalance in the bite and create a customized treatment plan.